t41372/Open-LLM-VTuber/README.md

 > :warning: If you want to run this program on a server and access it remotely on your laptop, the microphone on the front end will only launch in a secure context (a.k.a. https or localhost).
 See [MDN Web Doc](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia).
 Therefore, you might want to either configure https with a reverse proxy or launch the front end locally and connects to the server via websocket (untested).
 Open the `static/index.html` with your browser and set the ws url on the page.

-Open-LLM-VTuber allows you to talk to any LLM by voice locally with a Live2D talking face.
+Open-LLM-VTuber allows you to talk to any LLM by voice (hands free) locally with a Live2D talking face.
 The LLM inference backend, speech recognition, and speech synthesizer are all designed to be swappable.
 This project can be configured to run offline on macOS, Linux, and Windows.

 Long-term memory with MemGPT can be configured to achieve perpetual chat, infinite* context length, and external data source.